1999AZZAR/use-waydroid-on-x11/readme.md

 ## Troubleshooting

-If you encounter any issues, consider the following:

-- **Weston fails to start:** Ensure that you have Weston installed and your X11 session is running correctly.
+- **Weston fails to start:** Ensure Weston is correctly installed and that your X11 environment is properly configured.
-- **Waydroid session does not launch:** Check your Weston configuration and ensure that Waydroid is properly installed.
+- **Waydroid doesn’t launch:** Verify the Weston session is active and Waydroid is installed correctly.
-- **Performance issues:** Consider allocating more system resources to Waydroid and Weston by adjusting your system settings.
+- **Performance issues:** Consider adjusting your system’s resource allocation for better performance.

-For advanced troubleshooting, consult the [official Waydroid documentation](https://docs.waydro.id/).
+For more information, refer to the [official Waydroid documentation](https://docs.waydro.id/).

 ---